 file and configure the following Grafana variables:GRAFANA_DOMAIN

-: Set this to your desired subdomain (e.g.,grafana.your-domain.com
+: Set this to your desired subdomain for accessing the Grafana dashboard. (e.g.,grafana.your-domain.com

 ).GRAFANA_PATH